Manage chemotherapy-induced peripheral neuropathy (CIPN) to improve your quality of life.

 “Due to its high prevalence among cancer patients, CIPN constitutes a major problem for both cancer patients and survivors as well as for their health care providers, especially because, at the moment, there is no single effective method of preventing CIPN; moreover, the possibilities of treating this syndrome are very limited.” doi: 10.3390/ijms20061451 .

 Several grading systems are used to classify the severity of CIPN.
-They measure sensory and motor abnormalities on a grading scale of 0 (absent) to 4 (severe) based on findings from physical examination and patient reported symptoms.
-Depending on the severity of symptoms, your cancer care team may suggest medications, therapies and lifestyle changes.
-Together these different modalities can help with the symptoms of peripheral neuropathy.
+They measure sensory and motor abnormalities on a grading scale of 0 (absent) to 4 (severe) based on findings from a physical examination and patient-reported symptoms.
+Depending on the severity of symptoms, your cancer care team may suggest medications, therapies, and lifestyle changes.
+Together, these different modalities can help with the symptoms of peripheral neuropathy.

 “The approach to CIPN may therefore require a more “bespoke” assessment process that is designed to identify the particular characteristics of CIPN, as early as possible, to allow appropriate management (including potential alteration to the chemotherapy regimen).
 This has been recognised with the development of a number of screening tools specific for CIPN.” https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6499732/

 Since there is no absolute way to cure CIPN, treatment is mostly given to relieve the pain that can come with neuropathy.
 Some of the medications used include: